srinivalusuk3621/JavaLabPrograms/README.md

 ---

-# Task 2
+# Experiment 2

-## Task 2A – Method Overloading
+## 2A – Class Mechanism in Java

 **Aim:**
-To write a Java program to demonstrate method overloading.
+Implement class mechanism in JAVA.
+Create a class, methods and invoke them inside the main method.

 **Code Link:**
 [View Code](task-2/task2a.java)